zx80/flask-simple-auth/DOCUMENTATION.md

 ### OAuth Authorizations

-OAuth authorizations are simular to group authorizations.
+OAuth authorizations are similar to group authorizations.
-They are attached to the current authentification performed through a token, on routes marked with `auth="oauth"`.
+They are attached to the current authentification performed through a token, on routes explicitely marked with `auth="oauth"`.
 In that case, the `authorize` values are interpreted as *scopes* that must be provided by the token.